PumpkinFest is held beginning the first Friday in October in Confluence, Pennsylvania.

-The Outflow Campground playground, Confluence.
+The Outflow Campground playground, Confluence was fully replaced and rebuilt a few years ago.
 This is across the river from the Treehouse and Riverhouse.
 Walk or bike across the Yough River bridge (281) and head towards the end of the campground.
 There is a great spot for fishing there as well, at the outflow of the dam.

 The Turkeyfoot school playground, Harnedsville.
 Unknown, this is great spot when school is out.